10 Essential Boat Tools & Supplies

 9. Electrical Tape

 Have you ever tried fixing an electrical problem without electrical tape?
-When it comes to electrical mishaps, this small roll of tape can make the difference between getting stranded on the water or cruising right along.
+When it comes to electrical mishaps, a roll of electrical tape or a can of liquid electrical tape can make the difference between getting stranded on the water or cruising right along.

 10. Duct Tape